yetibot/yetibot.github.io/resources/templates/md/posts/2019-02-14-moving-mutable-config-to-the-database.md

 configuration.
 This is the next step.

 One reason why we haven't done this up till now is that mutable config has never been relied upon much.
+Currently it serves two purposes:

+1. Store channel-specific configuration (e.g. `jira-project`, `broadcast`, `jenkins-default` or any other arbitrary room-specific key/value.
+1. Remember which channels Yetibot should join upon connecting to IRC

-You can do things like configure per-channel settings with the `channel` command.
-These are then persisted to a local edn file.
-This is not durable at all.
-In an environment like Kubernetes this would be lost on each pod creation (unless a durable disk was mounted, but that's a pain).
+Previously these values would be persisted to a local edn file which by default lives at `config/mutable.edn`.
+However, in modern cloud environments this is not durable.
+For example when running Yetibot on Kubernetes this would be lost on each pod creation (unless a durable disk was mounted, but that's an unnecessary complication).
 We already have a durable place to store keys and values: the Postgres database.

 ## What does this mean for me?